MattGDwyer/react-markdown-previewer/readme.md

 ### January 13, 2022
   Almost there.
 The lesson learned today is to deploy to heroku often.
 I hadn't initiated the app on heroku, and now I've got an almost complete (all tests passing) application that I have to spend hours troubleshooting.
 The issue now is the build is timing out.
 I've made a list of potential fixes, and will hopefully have this thing in the bag by lunch tomorrow.

+### January 18, 2022
+  I've hit a pretty hard wall trying to deploy to heroku.
+I've chased down a bunch of issues that it could be, and I continue to do so.
+I'll be starting a ticket with heroku today.
+Currently the build is successful until it hits webpack.
+Then webpack "compiles successfully" over and over until the build finally fails.